 In 2015, Mike A. found a company who would customize bronze coins for CAFAA, and the fellowship shared their first anniversary coins for annual anniversaries.
 In July of that year, the Monday night and Thursday night meetings were merged due to declining attendance.

 2017 brought on big exciting changes for CAFAA.
 That year, Sue B. and Rena C. ordered a website optimizer to improve CAFAA’s search engine visibility and optimization.
 In May of that year, CAFAA began sending out plastic celebration coins for monthly anniversaries.
 In June, Mike A. and Rena C. started the Sunday afternoon telephone meeting.
 In July, Sue B. started the process of recording voluntary speakers at the Sunday meeting and uploading the recordings to the CAFAA website.
 In September, CAFAA ordered an SSL certificate to ensure safe encryption for caffeine addicts visiting the CAFAA website.
 Later that month, Rena C. added a PayPal link to the website, and CAFAA accepted its first PayPal 7th Tradition contribution.

-Sue from Florida initiated and managed the development of our current multi-functional website to more effectively carry the message to more caffeine addicts.
-The new website allows instant access to other members’ contact information, allowed for quick availability of meeting formats and minutes, and reduced many CAFAA administrative tasks.
+Also in 2018, Sue from Florida initiated and managed the development of our current multi-functional website to more effectively carry the message to caffeine addicts.
+The new website provides instant access to other members’ contact information (which allows for quick support), meeting formats and minutes, and reduces many CAFAA administrative tasks.

 Now: As of July 2018, CAFAA has many well-attended telephone meetings every week, offers anniversary coins for monthly and yearly celebrations, and holds a lively and productive monthly business meeting.
 CAFAA is poised to carry the message of caffeine addiction in bigger and better ways, thus making our caffeine recovery fellowship more prepared to support everyone, worldwide.